MagForBusiness/Image-Processing-API/README.md

 How to use :
 ===========
+1- start server npm run start
+2-in browser

 http://localhost:3000/api/image-disply?filename=icelandwaterfall&width=200&height=300

-Change the width and height and  Run
+Change the width and height and  Run page .....